Volume 3 - Growth and Consequences - The Life and Adventures of Sir Edelbert Spore

 Tonight I am going to set most of my golems to digging a terraced fortification which I have imagined.
 The golems will receive detailed instructions before I go to bed.
 We will see what they can manage.

-Off of that idea, I started thinking about all of the wasted resource that golems on guard duty really are.
+Off that idea, I started thinking about all the wasted resource that golems on guard duty really are.
 Consider all of the Move, Hits, Attack, and Defense that are allocated to any unit.
-Those are all largely unused stats during guard duty, more importantly unused upkeep.
+Unless something happens then those are largely unused stats during guard duty, more importantly unused upkeep.

 So I tried to put a golem to sleep.
 It took quite a bit of juice, but part of that was correcting for minor errors as I cast an unfamiliar spell.
 The effects of the Golem Slumber spell were dramatic.
-I took a level three Iron Maiden with an upkeep of four hundred and fifty-six schmuckers down to thirty-six schmuckers per turn.
+I took a level three Iron Maiden with an upkeep of one hundred and fifty-six schmuckers down to fouteen schmuckers per turn.

-While slumbering the golems effectively have no stats and are unable to respond.
+While slumbering, the golems effectively have no stats and are unable to respond.
 They are statues with one important exception.
-The golems can be reawakened with a fairly cheap spell.
+The golems can be reawakened with a relatively cheap spell.

 It is actually possible for me to have more units but at a lower upkeep then I currently pay.
 Units waiting in case of emergency but without the cost.
 I can make highly specialized units and slumber them rather than scrap them.

 I am relieved.
 It had been a while since I made any solid Dirtamancy discoveries.
 Dollamancy is nice but I am as I was popped to be, a Dirtamancer

 Twenty-three turns and counting.
 Why wont the rain stop?
 I just want to see the sun, even for a minute or two.

 Can you imagine how much damage has been done to my landscaping?
 It will be another two dozen turns just to get everything back in order.
 I will have to rainproof the hex a bit after this.

 Turn 1357- Started a new project Journal,